Flip Distance Between Triangulations of a Simple Polygon is NP-Complete: The Reduction

-\sloppypar{ We take a double chain $D$ with $\beta n$ vertices on each chain such that the flip-kernel of $D$ extends to the right of $l_{\beta n} u_{\beta n}$.
-We add a point $z$ to that part of the flip-kernel, and we let $P_D^+$ be the polygon defined by $\langle l_1, \dots, l_{\beta n}, z, u_{\beta n}, \dots, u_1 \rangle$. } Next, we add double chains to $P_D^+$ in order to encode the sinks.
-For each sink $s = (x,y)$, we remove the edge $l_{\beta y} l_{\beta y + 1}$, and we replace it by a (rotated) double chain $D_s$ with $d$ vertices on each chain, such that $l_{\beta y}$ and $l_{\beta y+1}$ correspond to the last point on the lower and the upper chain of $D_s$, respectively.
-We orient $D_s$ in such a way that $u_{\beta x}$ is the only point inside the hourglass of $D_s$ and so that $u_{\beta x}$ lies in the flip-kernel of $D_s$; see \figurename~\ref{fig_installing_sites}.
-We refer to the added double chains as \emph{sink gadgets}, and we call the resulting polygon $P_D^*$.
-For $\beta$ large enough, the sink gadgets do not overlap, and $P_D^*$ is a simple polygon.
-Since the $y$-coordinates in $S$ are pairwise distinct, there is at most one sink gadget per edge of the lower chain of~$P_D^+$.
-The precise placement of the sink gadgets is flexible, so we can make all coordinates polynomial in $n$; \ShoLong{ see the full version for details. } { see Appendix~\ref{apx_coordinates} for details. }
+\sloppypar{ We take a double chain~$D$ with $\beta n + 2$ vertices on each chain such that the flip-kernel of~$D$ extends to the right of $l_{\beta n+1} u_{\beta n+1}$.
+We add a point $z$ to that part of the flip-kernel, and we let $Q$ be the polygon defined by $\langle l_0, \dots, l_{\beta n+1}, z, u_{\beta n+1}, \dots, u_0 \rangle$, i.e., a double chain extended by~$z$ (recall Definition~\ref{def_p_d_plus}). } Next, we add double chains to $Q$ in order to encode the sinks in $S$.
+For each sink $s = (x_s,y_s)$, we remove the edge $l_{y_s} l_{y_s + 1}$, and we replace it by a (rotated) double chain $D_s$ with $d$ vertices on each chain, such that $l_{y_s}$ and $l_{y_s+1}$ become the last point on the lower and the upper chain of $D_s$, respectively.
+We orient $D_s$ in such a way that $u_{x_s}$ is the only point inside the hourglass of $D_s$ and so that $u_{x_s}$ lies in the flip-kernel of $D_s$; see \figurename~\ref{fig_installing_sites}.
+We refer to the added double chains as the \emph{sink gadgets}, and we call the resulting polygon $P$.
+Since the $y$-coordinates in~$S$ are pairwise distinct, there is at most one sink gadget per edge of the lower chain of~$Q$.
+Since $\beta \geq 2$, no two sink gadgets are placed on neighboring edges of~$Q$, and can be constructed such that they do not overlap.
+Hence, $P$ is a simple polygon.
+The precise placement of the sink gadgets is flexible, so given an appropriate embedding of~$D$, we can make all coordinates integers whose value is polynomial in the input size; see Appendix~\ref{apx_coordinates} for details.

-Next, we describe the source and target triangulation for $P_D^*$.
-In the source triangulation $T_1$, the interior of $P_D^+$ is triangulated such that all edges are incident to~$z$.
+Next, we describe the source and target triangulation for $P$.
+In the source triangulation $T_1$, the interior of~$Q$ is triangulated such that all edges are incident to~$z$.
 The sink gadgets are all triangulated with the upper extreme triangulation.
-The target triangulation $T_2$ is similar, but now the sink gadgets are triangulated with the lower extreme triangulation.
+The target triangulation $T_2$ is similar, but now the sink gadgets are all triangulated with the lower extreme triangulation.